 In some cases, interventions can be useful.
 Seek out guidance on the best ways to approach this beforehand to maximize effectiveness.

-When talking to the addict, it is helpful to be honest about your feelings, what you want to happen, and what the addiction has been like for you.
+How to help an addict effectively is to start by talking to the addict.
+It is helpful to be honest about your feelings, what you want to happen, and what the addiction has been like for you.
 Try to avoid criticizing and lecturing, as it may impede the process and simply create more tension and distance between you.
 You will increase your chances for success if you communicate honestly but in a way that does not threaten or demean your loved one.
 After all, addiction is characterized by powerlessness.
 Usually, the addict doesn’t want to live this way either.

 Although it’s tempting to tell your loved one that their addiction is a problem and they need to change, the decision to accept help is ultimately theirs.
 If they are not willing to participate in their own recovery, chances are it won’t last.